 Pain radiating to the mammary gland.
-Sore breasts in women - the norm or a dangerous disease
+Breast pain in women - normal or dangerous disease

-Ovulation is the process of release of an egg into the lumen of the fallopian tube from the ovary.
-In this case, most often women experience discomfort and some soreness in the lower abdomen.
-This is understandable, but many also note soreness in the chest area.
+Ovulation is the process of the release of an egg into the lumen of the fallopian tube from the ovary.
+In this case, most often women experience discomfort and some pain in the lower abdomen.
+This is understandable, but many also note pain in the chest area.
 Why is this happening?
-Do I need to urgently run to the doctor or is the condition a variant of the norm?
+Do I need to urgently go to the doctor or is the condition normal?

-In gynecology and mammology, there is a special term that defines soreness of the mammary glands during ovulation.
-This condition is called cyclic mastodynia.
-Experts consider this condition to be the norm for the female body.
+In gynecology and mammology, there is a special term that defines the soreness of the mammary glands during the period of ovulation.
+I call this condition cyclic mastodynia.
+Experts consider this condition to be normal for the female body.

-In order to understand why this happens, you should know what the monthly cycle is for and what kind of changes in the woman's body take place.
-Ovulation occurs approximately in the middle of the menstrual cycle (somewhere in the second week after the end of the last period).
+In order to understand why this happens, you should know why a monthly cycle is needed and what specific changes occur in a woman’s body.
+Ovulation occurs approximately in the middle of the menstrual cycle (somewhere in the second week after the end of the last menstruation).
 Physiologically, it is characterized by the rupture of the follicle with a mature egg and its release from the ovary.
-At the same time, there is an increase in the level of progesterone, the female sex hormone, in the blood.
+At the same time, an increase in the level of progesterone, the female sex hormone, is observed in the blood.
 This phase is called the luteal phase.

 What is progesterone responsible for?

 Progesterone in the female body is responsible for the possibility of fertilization and prepares the expectant mother for a possible pregnancy.
-First of all, the uterus directly experiences its influence on itself.
-The epithelium on it begins to grow and prepare for the implantation of a fertilized egg.
+First of all, the uterus directly experiences its influence.
+The epithelium on it begins to grow and prepare for implantation of a fertilized egg.

 The hormonal surge does not go unnoticed by other target organs.
 The mammary gland is one of them.
-Pregnancy involves further lactation period - feeding the baby with breast milk.
-With an increase in progesterone levels, the production of prolactin, the hormone responsible for preparing the mammary gland for feeding, is stimulated.
-There is fluid retention in the glandular tissue, which a woman observes on the scales (weight fluctuation from one and a half to three kilograms during the day).
-The mammary gland is stretched, noticeably increases in size, swells.
+Pregnancy involves a further lactation period - feeding the baby with breast milk.
+When progesterone levels increase, the production of prolactin, the hormone responsible for preparing the mammary gland for feeding, is stimulated.
+There is fluid retention in the glandular tissue, which the woman observes on the scales (weight fluctuations from one and a half to three kilograms during the day).
+The mammary gland stretches, noticeably increases in size, and swells.
 Pressure irritates pain nerve receptors and vascular bundles.
-Violation of patency through the vessels leads to an increase in their permeability and even greater swelling of the mammary gland due to flooding of the connective tissue.
-All this leads to a feeling of discomfort and soreness in the chest.
+Impaired vascular patency leads to increased permeability and even greater swelling of the mammary gland due to flooding of connective tissue.
+All this leads to a feeling of discomfort and pain in the chest.

-After ovulation, progesterone and prolactin levels remain high for some time, which is considered the best for conceiving a child.
-Then, 3-4 days before the onset of menstruation, the pain subsides, the hormonal background is rebuilt.
-With the onset of menstruation, there should be no pain in the mammary gland.
+After ovulation, progesterone and prolactin levels remain high for some time, which is considered the best time to conceive a child.
+Then, 3-4 days before the start of menstruation, the pain subsides, the hormonal balance is rebuilt.
+With the onset of menstruation there should be no pain in the mammary gland.

-If fertilization has occurred, then the pain does not subside, but may even intensify.
+If fertilization has occurred, the pain does not subside and may even intensify.
 In this case, it makes sense to take a test to determine a possible pregnancy.
-If the test does not give results, and the discomfort persists, you must consult a specialist and undergo a diagnosis to rule out a possible pathology.
+If the test does not give results, and the discomfort persists, you should contact a specialist and undergo diagnostics to rule out possible pathology.

 In the first phase of the female cycle, the hormone estrogen is synthesized.
-During puberty, it is the cause of the appearance of sexual characteristics in a girl, including being responsible for the growth of the mammary glands.
+During puberty, it causes the appearance of sexual characteristics in girls, including the growth of mammary glands.
 This process is accompanied by pain.

-After the hormonal changes are settled and puberty ends after menstruation, the pain in the mammary glands should disappear before the onset of ovulation.
-Sometimes discomfort in the area of the glands appears 3-4 days before the rupture of the follicle.
-This is associated with the crossover of the hormonal background: there is still a lot of estrogen, and the level of progesterone begins to rise.
+After the regulation of hormonal changes and the end of puberty after menstruation, pain in the mammary glands should disappear before ovulation.
+Sometimes discomfort in the gland area appears 3-4 days before the follicle ruptures.
+This is associated with a hormonal imbalance: there is still a lot of estrogen, but progesterone levels begin to rise.

-If the stomach and chest hurts after ovulation
+If your stomach and chest hurt after ovulation

 During the period of ovulation itself, pain in the lower abdomen is natural.
-This is due to the fact that the rupture of the follicle itself is an injury, which is accompanied by cramping pain, may be accompanied by a feeling of nausea, sometimes vomiting is added.
-A woman at that time may feel weak, fatigue increases.
-After the egg begins its "journey" through the fallopian tube into the uterine cavity, the pain subsides, the condition returns to normal.
+This is due to the fact that rupture of the follicle itself is an injury, which is accompanied by cramping pain, may be accompanied by a feeling of nausea, and sometimes vomiting.
+At this time, a woman may feel weak and fatigued.
+After the egg begins its “journey” through the fallopian tube into the uterine cavity, the pain subsides and the condition returns to normal.

-Before the release of the egg in the blood, there is a release of estrogen, which in turn stimulates the pituitary gland to release luteinizing hormone.
-After ovulation, the so-called corpus luteum remains in place of the burst follicle.
+Before the release of the egg, a release of estrogen is observed in the blood, which in turn stimulates the pituitary gland to release luteinizing hormone.
+After ovulation, the so-called corpus luteum remains at the site of the burst follicle.
 It is this formation that produces progesterone.

-On the 14th day, an increased concentration of female estrogen and an insufficient amount of progesterone at that time cause the characteristic symptoms of cyclic mastodynia:
+On the 14th day, the increased concentration of female estrogen and the insufficient amount of progesterone at that time cause the characteristic symptoms of cyclic mastodynia:

 • increased sensitivity of the nipples;